-As an Amex Business Platinum cardholder, you’ll gain access to Amex’s very own American Express Global Lounge Collection.
+As an Amex Business Platinum cardholder, you’ll gain access to Amex’s American Express Global Lounge Collection.

 This includes Centurion Lounges, Priority Pass lounges, Delta Sky Clubs (while you’re flying Delta), and more—which means you’ll be traveling in style and comfort with this business travel card.
 If you’re dreaming about not having to scavenge for a seat by your gate as you wait, or eating yet another bag of trail mix to hold you over until you land, then you’ve struck gold (or, well, platinum in this case).

 Amex Business Platinum benefits don’t just apply to the journey—they also apply to the destination.
 As an Amex Business Platinum cardholder, you’ll get an automatic upgrade to Gold Elite Status at Hilton and Starwood Hotels.

 You’ll be able to upgrade your status with multiple rental car companies if you opt for the Amex Business Platinum.
 This business travel credit card bumps you up to become be a member of Hertz Gold Plus Rewards, Avis Preferred, and National Car Rental Emerald Club Executive.

-Finally, to top off the list of luxury travel perks that the Amex Business Platinum offers, you’ll gain access to Boingo Hotspots and Go-Go Preferred WiFi during your travels.
+Finally, to top off the Amex Business Platinum benefits for luxury travel, you’ll gain access to Boingo Hotspots and Go-Go Preferred WiFi during your travels.
 With this Amex Business Platinum benefit, you’ll never have to be offline (or burning through your own data) as you travel for business.

 If you’re traveling for worm outside the country, the Amex Business Platinum won’t charge you a foreign transaction fee for any purchase you make abroad.
 Considering some business credit cards charge up to 3% of every dollar you spend overseas on each transaction, this is a huge money-saver for always-traveling business owners—especially for extended stays.

-This Amex Business Platinum benefit covers up to $200 of additional charges—think checked baggage, in-flight faire, or upgrades, for instance—and that’s the stuff that can really add up.
+This Amex Business Platinum benefit covers up to $200 of additional charges—think checked baggage, in-flight fare, or upgrades, for instance—and that’s the stuff that can really add up.
 The most notable part is that you can apply this credit to any airline of your choosing.